jennapederson/automating-cicd-on-aws-with-github-actions/content/03_create_flask_app/_index.md

 Save the file.

-## 5. Create the buildspec.yml file
+## 5. Update the buildspec.yml file

 The `buildspec.yml` file contains instructions for AWS CodeBuild to run our unit tests.
 Refer to the [Build Specification Reference](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) for more information about the capabilities and syntax available for buildspec files.